andreiolaru-ro/FLASH-MAS/notes.md

 TODO
 ----
-  * add nodes to auto-loaded entities
+  * add nodes to auto-loaded entities / manage the loading of multiple nodes
+  * add a setting for categories if they should only have one instance or not (such as for text-value categories which are currently overwritten by default)

 Future
 ------